PHP Cookies with Best Example

 The 'new' cookie is deleted.

-Program Output explanation
+Program Output explanation:

 To delete a cookie in your PHP project, simply set the time() in the past to indicate that the cookie application is already done.
-The program will automatically delete the cookie once its time has expired.

 Check if Cookies are Enabled